 In cases of surface or superficial pyoderma, veterinarians may only have you apply an antibiotic cream, like Clavamox for dogs and cats, several times a day.
 You will need to continue treatment for at least three weeks or for a minimum of one week after all symptoms have cleared up.

 Whatever the prescribed course is, you need to be sure you follow your veterinarian’s directions and finish the cycle of antibiotics as prescribed.
 Stopping the medication before your pet has finished the course may lead to antibiotic resistance and recurrence that cannot be treated with the same medication.

 Other Ways to Manage Symptoms

-While medication is most often needed to cure the infection, other steps may need to be taken to offer your pet immediate relief from the pain and discomfort of pyoderma.
+While medication (like Clavamox) is most often needed to cure the infection, other steps may need to be taken to offer your pet immediate relief from the pain and discomfort of pyoderma.
 You may want to clip the hair around any lesions and irritated skin.
 Depending on the type of sore or pustule, you might clean the area with medicated soap, wash your pet regularly with a high-quality shampoo such as Etiderm, or soak the area in warm water or possibly a saline solution.
 Some pyoderma conditions will clear up with time.
 Acne, for instances will usually stop recurring once your pet matures.